Serving all of Michigan

 Search Warrant in Michigan

-At Ben Hall Law, our East Lansing criminal defense lawyer knows, in Michigan, probable cause for a search warrant is considered when there is a reasonable basis for believing that a crime has been committed and that evidence of the crime is present at the location to be searched, supported by specific facts and circumstances presented in an affidavit.
-Here, we discuss some examples of probable cause that may help law enforcement secure a search warrant.
+At Ben Hall Law, our East Lansing criminal defense lawyer understands how Michigan courts evaluate probable cause for a search warrant.
+Probable cause exists when officers have a reasonable basis to believe a crime occurred and that evidence may be found at the location to be searched.
+Officers must support this belief with specific facts and circumstances presented in an affidavit.
+Below are examples of probable cause that may allow law enforcement to obtain a search warrant.

 Examples of Probable Cause to Support a Search Warrant in Michigan

-Probable cause for a search warrant can be established through various types of evidence and circumstances, including:
+Probable cause for a search warrant may arise from several types of evidence and circumstances, including:

 • Direct Observation: Law enforcement officers personally observe illegal activity or evidence of a crime.